Harvey County, Kansas

 Little Arkansas River

 Harvey County, Kansas, was founded in 1872 and named in honor of the fifth Governor of Kansas, James M. Harvey.
 Located in the south-central part of the state, the county’s population as of the 2020 census was 34,024.
-Its county seat and the most populous city is Newton.
+Newton is its county seat and the most populous city.

 Little Arkansas River, near Sedgwick, Kansas

 The general surface of the county is prairie, with sand hills in the extreme northwest and somewhat rolling in the southeast.
 It has an unusual abundance of streams, and its water system consists of the Little Arkansas River and numerous branches.
 The Little Arkansas River enters in the northwest corner and flows east a few miles, where Crooked Creek and other streams join it.
 From this point, it flows southeast, joined at different points by Black Kettle, Emma, and Sand Creeks.
-In the eastern part of the county are Jester and West Creeks.
+Jester and West Creeks are in the eastern part of the county.
 In the early days of settlement, the bottom lands along the streams averaged from one-fourth to three-fourths of a mile in width and comprised 30 percent of the area, which was above the average in Kansas and made it a fine farming district.
 The timber belts were from a few rods to one-fourth of a mile in width and contained several varieties of wood — walnut, cottonwood, elm, hackberry, ash, elm, box-elder, mulberry, and sycamore.

-Magnesian limestone was found in limited quantities in the northeast, and clay of good quality for brick near Newton.
-Gypsum abounded in the eastern portion, and salt in large quantities underlying the southeastern section.
+Magnesian limestone was found in limited quantities in the northeast, and clay of good quality for brick was found near Newton.
+Gypsum abounded in the eastern portion, and salt was found in large quantities underlying the southeastern section.

 Claim cabin near Burrton, Kansas.